Posted: May 15, 2019

 “This isn’t just an estimate or wishful thinking: it’s a figure based on rigorous science and the remarkable results we’ve seen in our clinic,” according to the book’s introduction.

-“We want to empower people with the tools and knowledge of how to prevent this disease and support those who are living with it already,” Lahay said.
+Casey’s Pond says these NEURO prevention methods are incorporated into the culture and lifestyle, we want to empower people with the tools and knowledge of how to prevent this disease and support those who are living with it already.

 Reese said the lifestyle components are very closely aligned with Blue Zones research, which examines the common habits of the world’s longest-living populations.
 In these geographic Blue Zones around the world, dementia among people over the age of 85 is about 75 percent less common than it is in the United States.
 Depression, cardiovascular disease, and type 2 diabetes are also rare.